 According to Johns Hopkins: Essays That Worked

-One of the richest resources for writing your supplement for Johns Hopkins comes from the university itself.
+One of the richest resources for writing your Johns Hopkins supplement comes from the university itself.

-Within their admissions information section, the “Essays That Worked” page has numerous examples of essays written by the class of 2021 that captured the admissions committee’s attention.
+Within their admissions information section, the “Essays That Worked” page has numerous examples of essays written by the Class of 2023 that captured the admissions committee’s attention.

 - Do yourself a favor and read these essays.